 Reredos: A reredos is a decorative screen behind the high altar.
-It was designed by Revd Ernest Geldart in early 14th century Gothic style and built by N Hitch and Sons in stone from Corsham quarries.
-Work took from 1915 until 1922.
-The Parish Magazine of July 1922 says the theme is: "'All Thy Saints give thanks unto Thee' for they represent Saints of every age and all climes, more especially our own land."
+Designed by Revd Ernest Geldart in early 14th century Gothic style and built by N Hitch and Sons in stone from Corsham quarries from 1915 to 1922.
+The Parish Magazine of July 1922 says the theme is: "All Thy Saints give thanks unto Thee' for they represent Saints of every age and all climes, more especially our own land."

-- St Francis of Assisi (1182-1226).
-Shown wearing the habit of a friar.
-The knots on the cord represent the vows of poverty, chastity and obedience.
+- 1. St Francis of Assisi (1182-1226).
 The birds refer to the legend of when he preached to the birds.
 Given by Mrs. Arthur Sharpe. - 2.
 St Hilda (614-680).
 Abbess of Whitby, a double monastery of men and women in adjoining quarters, of which she was the head.
 Shown holding a pastoral staff symbolising her authority.
 Given by an anonymous lady. - 3.
 St Helena (died 330).
 Mother of Emperor Constantine and known as the protector of the holy places.
-She holds a cross, as she was said to have discovered the cross of Christ. - Given by the Communicants' Guild. - 4.
+She holds a cross, as she was said to have discovered the cross of Christ.
+Given by the Communicants' Guild. - 4.
 St Edward the Confessor.
 King of England from 1042 until his death in 1066.
 Shown with royal crown and holding a sceptre.
 He holds a ring, from the legend of when he gave his ring to a poor pilgrim, which was later returned to him with the message that the poor man had actually been St John.
 Given by Mr N. Hitch.

-5. St Swithun.
+- 5. St Swithun.
 Bishop of Winchester from 852 until his death in 862.
 Shown holding Winchester Cathedral.
 Mr Hitch copied the drawing of the Cathedral as it was at that time, from the manuscript the Benedictional of St Ethelword, in the British Library.

-Given by the children of the Catechism.

-6. Venerable Bede.
+Given by the children of the Catechism. - 6.
+Venerable Bede.
 Monk and church scholar.
 In 731 he completed his Ecclesiastical History of the English People.
 He is shown holding writing materials.
 The Parish Magazine of February 1918 reported:

 "On Christmas Eve the figures of the Venerable Bede (Confessor) and S. Jerome (Doctor) were dedicated at Evensong.
 The former was given in memory of Major Arthur Conway, D.S.O., who was killed while in temporary command of his Regiment on June 17th, 1917.
 Major Conway served in South Africa, was wounded early in the present War, and had been altogether nearly three years at the Front.
 A Chaplain, who saw a great deal of Major Conway, speaks of having been 'helped by his example in every possible way.'
-I never remember him missing a Celebration unless circumstances absolutely prevented him from coming.'
+'I never remember him missing a Celebration unless circumstances absolutely prevented him from coming.'
 May he rest in peace."